TiberiusNemesis/TiberiusNemesis/README.md

 Welcome to my Github!
 I'm a passionate, independent software engineer from Rio de Janeiro with an unending desire to learn more.
 Proficient in both front-end and back-end development with many different tools.
-I constantly seek knowledge of every stack, and understanding of every single aspect of creating complex systems and applications.
+I seek knowledge of every stack, and understanding of every single aspect of creating complex systems and applications.

 ![](tools-and-techs-banner.png)
 - Java ☕
 - Spring Framework 🍃
+- Go
 - JavaScript
 - React / React Native ⚛️
 - Python 🐍